AndreiCocan/DSL-ML-classif/README.md

 ## Introduction

 The purpose of this report is to provide an overview of the development process and key features of our Domain-Specific Language (DSL) designed for machine learning classification.
-Our DSL is equipped with two compilers, one in Python and the other in R.
+Our DSL is equipped with two compilers, one in Python and one in R.
 This report explores the following key aspects of the project :
 - The supported libraries and languages
 - Abstract syntax of our DSL
 - Examples of programs in action
 - The instructions to run our project
 - The assessment of our different compilers
 - Our user feedback on Langium
+- Our usage of LLM in the project

 ## Supported libraries and languages